 The National Star Party at Irving Nature Park was well attended with about 290 people showing up to look at the night sky.
 For many, it was their first look at Saturn, Jupiter and its moons, double stars, and our Moon itself.
 Clear skies and low humidity afforded good viewing.

-The Royal Astronomical Society of Canada is celebrating Canada’s 150th birthday with a National Star Party.
+The Royal Astronomical Society of Canada celebrated Canada’s 150th birthday with a Canada-wide National Star Party.

-Early evening highlights will be the craters and mountains on the Moon, Jupiter with its moons, and Saturn with its fascinating rings.
-When twilight fades to darkness we will see star clusters, distant galaxies, and nebulous clouds from both newborn and dying stars.
+Early evening highlights were the craters and mountains on the Moon, Jupiter with its moons, and Saturn with its fascinating rings.

 As with all park events, this was offered free of charge by J.D.
 Irving, Limited.
 The Park also provided hot chocolate, and stayed open late to accommodate the public and astronomers.

 You may be also be able to see more pics on the Facebook Event page.